nautilus-project/nautilus/docs/md/state.md

 ---
 title: "State"
 description: "Traditional Non-Record PDAs"
+previous: "Tables"
+previousLink: "/docs/tables"
-next: "State"
+next: "Javascript SDK"
-nextLink: "/docs/state"
+nextLink: "/docs/javascript-sdk"
 ---

 ---

 **State** is a Nautilus concept best suited for develoeprs who are familiar with Solana's Accounts Model and the associated concept of Program-Derived Addresses (PDAs).

 Declaring a struct with `#[derive(State)]` simply tells Nautilus to treat this data type as a traditional Solana PDA, so you'll have to provide seeds.